 If you have sciatica, you are most likely to feel lower back pain that radiates down through the hip and buttock, and down one leg.
 The pain may worsen when you sit, cough or stand.
 Your leg may also feel numb or weak.
 These symptoms may appear suddenly, and last for days or weeks.

 A physical examination is the most common way of diagnosing sciatica.
-To help your doctor determine if the sciatic nerve is irritated, your doctor may ask you how the pain started, and where it is located.
+To determine if the sciatic nerve is irritated, the orthopaedic specialist may ask you how the pain started, and where it is located.
 You may also be asked to perform various activities, such as: